PhilippPro/PhilippPro.github.io/_posts/2016-3-28-More_complete_list.md

 **bigrf** is currently not on **CRAN** anymore [as check problems were not corrected despite reminders,](https://cran.r-project.org/web/packages/bigrf/index.html) that is the reason for the low download statistic.

-An interesting blog post about benchmarking different packages (also on other software like Python and **only** one dataset) on big datasets and classification tasks can be found [here](http://datascience.la/benchmarking-random-forest-implementations/).
+An interesting blog post from Szilard about benchmarking different packages (also on other software like Python and **only** one dataset) on big datasets and classification tasks can be found [here](http://datascience.la/benchmarking-random-forest-implementations/).
 It is mainly interesting for seeing the differences in speed performance.
-Benchmarking on only one dataset is clearly not enough.
+Benchmarking performance on only one dataset is clearly not enough.
 The github page of the whole study can be seen [here](https://github.com/szilard/benchm-ml)

 Many more packages exist which are slightly different from the original random forest algorithm.
 These are listed in the following table: